Werkov/Werkov.github.io/_drafts/ebook-reader.md

 * monitor what I read and consider it from reader HW perspective
 * beletry is for ebook reader, information books are for paper/PDF?
 * certainly, I read lots of HTML pages (e.g. HackerNews)
+* check whether books from my list are available in ebook format

 Various
 * unconditionally on what I would prefer, the mere desire makes me nervous as I